 Jean-Charles is a security agent at John F. Kennedy Airport.
 Nicolas briefly found work as a parking valet in Manhattan for one month until his work permit expired.
 The two men are connected to a larger group of police officers who, like them, have left Haiti to live across the United States as asylum seekers or parolees.

 Among them are Miguel Chardovoine, who runs a small tree-cutting business in Buffalo, and Bernard C. Pierre, a cook at the Barclays Center, who prepares food for the Brooklyn Nets.
 Pierre also works as a parking valet in Manhattan and stock clerk at a Dollar General store.
-One by one, the men made it to New York City.
+One by one, the men made it to New York.

-In-between their busy schedules, they gather to share stories and support each other.
+In between their busy schedules, they gather to share stories and support each other.

 Haiti is likely one of the most dangerous countries in the world to be a police officer.
 But all four men fled for the U.S., not because they feared death at the hands of the gangs, but rather that their lives would be lost fighting for an institution that doesn’t care if they live or die.
 Nicolas, Pierre, Jean-Charles, and Chardovoine will now watch from abroad as Kenyan personnel and police officers settle in Port-au-Prince to lead a mission to quell the gang violence in Haiti.
 They are itching to join the fight, but instead are scraping by as many new New Yorkers do working menial jobs to pay rent.